British Veterinary Association: Activities

 The organisation issues advice and the consensus of professional opinion to members and to the general public about veterinary issues as they arise in current events or trends, such as Avian flu, foot and mouth, and Brexit.

 The organisation has over 19,000 members.

 Structure

-The current president is Malcolm Morley.
-The current senior vice president is Justine Shotton and the current junior vice president is Anna Judson.
+The current president is Rob Williams.
+The current senior vice president is Elizabeth Mullineaux and the current junior vice president is Gwen Rees.
 The association's headquarters is situated on Mansfield Street, Marylebone, London.